Lewis Glacier (Washington)

 Lewis Glacier is in Wenatchee National Forest in the U.S. state of Washington and is 1 mi southeast of Black Peak.
 Lewis Glacier is located on the north flank of Corteo Peak just east of the border of North Cascades National Park and has a pronounced terminal moraine now well below the current terminus of the glacier.

+Lewis Glacier is now said to have disappeared.